-In all, the 10-year US Treasury yield ticks lower and equity futures are also lower as we head into the market open.
+In all, the 10-year US Treasury yield ticks lower following the report and equity futures are higher as we head into the market open.

 This material is intended to be for informational purposes only and is intended for current or prospective clients of Argent Trust Company.
 This information is obtained from sources believed to be reliable, and its accuracy and completeness are not guaranteed.
 Information does not constitute a recommendation of any investment strategy, is not intended as investment advice, and does not take into account all the circumstances of each investor.
 Forward-looking assumptions are Argent Trust Company’s current estimates or expectations of future events or future results based on proprietary research and should not be construed as an estimate or promise of results that a portfolio may achieve.
 Actual results could differ materially from the results indicated by this information.
 Investments can go down as well as up.
 Past performance is not a reliable indicator of future results.